In reading the first part of Isaiah, a few years ago, a reoccurring theme came up–trying, fruitlessly, to change the opinions of others.

 I learned something critical.
 If there is a choice between doing what you believe God has called you to do, and listening to mankind’s advice, don’t even pause in your step.
 Go with God.

-These days, sometimes I still hurt that a small group of individuals still refuse to understand or celebrate the calling that led me here.
+These days, sometimes I still hurt that a small group of individuals still refuse to understand or celebrate the calling that led me to Kentucky.
 That they refuse to celebrate the work of healing and growth God has done, while proclaiming that theirs is a community that is made for such things to occur.